No-Trade-No-Life/Yuan/ui/web/README.md

 These modules are general purpose.
 They are not related to any specific business.
 So we can develop them independently and feed back to the community.

 - [FileSystem](src/modules/FileSystem) This provides a promise-style filesystem API.
 Use FileSystemHandle and IndexedDB internally.
+- [CommandCenter](src/modules/CommandCenter) This provides a command center module.
+Other modules and extensions can register commands or execute commands.

 #### Connects to the Yuan Cloud Service